dtaht/blog-cerowrt/content/post/selective_unprotect.md

-Now - 10 years later, I've also realized that merely turning retries way down until the backlog clears is overly damaging (you just need to do it inside of an RTT), so you could apply the "lower the retry rate" periodically triggered much like how pie works.
+Now - 10 years later, I've also realized that merely turning retries way down until the backlog clears is overly damaging (you just need to do it inside of an RTT), so you could apply the "lower the retry rate" periodically triggered much like how pie works (codel would work too).

-Having rate control not aim for the perfect rate, but the slightly less than perfect (and usually faster) rate that ensures enough loss seems fairly ideal... but hard.
+Having wifi rate control not aim for the perfect rate, but the slightly less than perfect (and usually faster) rate that *ensures enough loss to keep the backlog small* seems fairly ideal... but hard.

 ## Ack thinning/Stretch acks